-The present invention pertains to a process which can be fully automated for accurately determining the alleles of genetic markers.
-More specifically, the present invention is related to performing PCR amplification on locations of DNA to generate a reproducible pattern, labeling the PCR products, converting the labels into a signal, operating on the signal, and then determining the genotype of the location of the DNA.
+The present invention pertains to a process which can be fully automated for accurately determining the alleles of STR genetic markers.
+More specifically, the present invention is related to performing PCR amplification on locations of DNA, labelling the PCR products, converting the labels into a signal, removing a reproducible PCR stutter pattern from the signal by means of a computational device, and then determining the genotype of the location of the DNA.
 An amplification can include multiple locations from the DNA of one or more individuals.
 The invention also pertains to genetics applications and systems which can effectively use this genotyping information.

-30 Claims, 10 Drawing Sheets
+16 Claims, 10 Drawing Sheets

-FIG. 1A

-- (STEP 1) ACQUIRE AN INDIVIDUAL'S GENOMIC DNA - (STEP 2) PERFORM PCR AMPLIFICATION AT AN STR LOCUS OF THIS DNA - (STEP 3) SIZE SEPARATION ASSAY OF THE AMPLIFIED PCR PRODUCTS - (STEP 4) ANALYZE THE PEAKS OF THE RESULTING ASSAY INTO DNA SIZE VS. CONCENTRATION FEATURES - (STEP 5) DECONVOLVE THE ANALYZED PCR PRODUCT TO DETERMINE THE GENOTYPE OF THE INDIVIDUAL AT THE STR LOCUS - (STEP 5') DECONVOLUTION USING FOURIER DOMAIN SIGNAL PROCESSING - (STEP 6) EMPLOYING A PCR STUTTER PATTERN LIBRARY
+(STEP 1) ACQUIRE AN INDIVIDUAL'S GENOMIC DNA

+(STEP 2) PERFORM PCR AMPLIFICATION AT AN STR LOCUS OF THIS DNA

+(STEP 3) SIZE SEPARATICN ASSAY OF THE AMPLIFIED PCR PRODUCTS

+(STEP 4) ANALYZE THE PEAKS OF THE RESULTING ASSAY INTO DNA SIZE VS. CONCENTRATION FEATURES

+(STEP 5) DECONVOLVE THE ANALYZED PCR PRODUCT TO DETERMINE THE GENOTYPE OF THE INDIVIDUAL AT THE STR LOCUS

+(STEP 5') DECONVOLUTION USING FOURIER DOMAIN SIGNAL PROCESSING

+(STEP 6) EMPLOYING A PCR STUTTER PATTERN LIBRARY